Core/Entity classes

 ## Rendered DOM

-The output HTML, for example for the Devices view, including a banner, would be as follows.
-This is taken directly from the application:
+The rendered HTML for the Devices view, including a banner, looks like this.
+This example is taken directly from the application:

 <pre class="language-html"><code class="lang-html">&#x3C;div id="root">